9 Facts to Know about the Agawa Canyon Tour Train

 Do you know the best time to travel to avoid crowds?
 Find out and get ready for a bucket list experience in the wilderness of Northern Ontario.

-A full-day wilderness train journey from Sault Ste.
+A full-day wilderness train journey from the city of Sault Ste.
 Marie to the Agawa Canyon is a signature Northern Ontario tourism experience—the train draws thousands of international visitors every year.
 In fact, this spectacular destination inspired some of Canada’s most famous landscape art: Over a century ago, Group of Seven artist J.E.H.
 MacDonald went so far as to describe the Agawa Canyon “the original site of the Garden of Eden.”

 Here’s an insider’s guide to making the most of the Agawa Canyon Tour Train, including how to book your tickets, the best times to go, and other local attractions to enhance your visit.